 Although the game is quite difficult to learn and there are many moving parts (miniatures, custom action dice, famous heroes, politics between various Free People, event cards, etc), the process is well worth it, especially if you have a like-minded Tolkien fan to play against.

 Star Wars: Rebellion

 Let’s head to space now, in particular, to the first Star Wars trilogy.
 This game too is for two players.
 One of them plays as the Rebels, and opposing him, is the mighty Galactic Empire.

-The first thing the Rebellion player must to is to decide on which planet his secret base will be.
-This is what the game revolves around for the next couple of hours – one side trying to find and destroy the secret hideout, while the other side trying everything to disguise their clues.
+The first thing the Rebellion player must do is to decide on which planet his secret base will be.
+This is what the game revolves around for the next couple of hours – one side tries to find and destroy the secret hideout, while the other side tries everything to disguise their clues.

 But this is just the tip of the iceberg.
 Empire possesses a mighty fleet and uses sheer military might to accomplish its goals (destroying planets with the Death Star, if all else fails), while the Rebels must resort to sabotage, spying, covert, and politics to sway the galaxy into full-scale revolt.